jadebono/DLT5141/javascript/javascript.md

 To create a variable, you declare it with a keyword.
 You can then initialize it by giving it a value, or you can initialize later when you need it.
 To initialize a variable assign a value to it using the `=` operator and a value on the right-hand side.
 You can also update variables created using both `var` and `let` (in the same block scope) simply by assigning a new value to them.

+**Notes:**

-**Note:** for a number of reasons, modern javascript usage prefers creating variables using `let` within a particular scope.
+- for a number of reasons, modern javascript usage prefers creating variables using `let` within a particular scope.
 Furthermore, you can create new variables with the same variable names in different scopes using `let` and `const`

+- You have to declare a variable using a `var` or `let` keyword.
+However, do not use the keyword to initialize the variable (if you didn't already do so at the time of declaration).

+- You can update a variable with a new value at any time (unless it is a `const` variable).
+Do not use a `var` or `let` keyword to update the variable.

 Declaring a variable and initializing it later: